 In collaboration with VISIA Imaging s.p.a., we developed a practical and effective method to compute a high-resolution image of the corneal endothelium starting from a low-resolution video sequence obtained with a general purpose slit lamp biomicroscope.
 This is obtained thank to a SVM-based learning approach to identify the most suitable endothelium video frames, followed by a robust graph-based mosaicing registration.
 An image quality typical of dedicated and more expensive confocal microscopes is obtained using only low-cost equipment, that makes the method valid and affordable as diagnostic tool for medical practice in developing countries.

-sGLOH2 is an extension of the sGLOH keypoint descriptor, able to handle discrete rotations of the keypoint patch by a simple permutation of its vector components. sGLOH can be used in combination a global or a priori orientation estimation to filter keypoint correspondences, thus improving the matches. sGLOH2 concatenates two sGLOH descriptor for the same patch with a relative rotation offset, improving the original robustness and discriminability caused by in-the-middle rotations, obtaining results comparable with the state-of-the-art.
+The sGLOH descriptor is able to handle discrete rotations of the keypoint patch by a simple permutation of its vector components. sGLOH can be used in combination with a global or a priori orientation estimation to filter keypoint correspondences, thus improving the matches. sGLOH2 extends the descriptor by concatenating two sGLOH descriptor for the same patch with a relative rotation offset, improving the original robustness and discriminability when in-the-middle rotations occour.
+Still, an adaptive, general, fast matching scheme can be used to significantly reducing both computation time and memory usage, while binarization based on comparisons inside each descriptor histogram yields the more compact, faster, yet robust, alternative BisGLOH2. sGLOH-based descriptors come with an exhaustive comparative experimental evaluation on both image matching and object recognition.
+According to this evaluation the proposed descriptors achieve state-of-the-art results.

 Principal point reliability for image tampering detection